umrlastig/pegazus-ontology/README.md

 │   ├── land-registry               <- RDF resources for the specific case of the plots from the Napoleonic land registry │
 ├── ontology                  <- PeGaZus Ontology
 │   ├── ontology-addresses.ttl         <- Core part of the ontology to describe landmarks and addresses │   ├── ontology-land-registry.ttl   <- Specific modules used to describe the Napoleonic land registry documents and landmarks
 │   ├── documentation
+│       ├── addresses
+│           ├── land_registry_landmarks_extension
+│       ├── land_registry_documents_use
+│       ├── sources
+│       ├── taxpayers
+│       ├── temporal_evolution
 │
+├── scripts
-├── scripts                   <- Script to construct the knowledge graph │   ├── addresses                    <- Implementation of the algorithm specialized for addresses and streets │   ├── land-registry                <- Implementation of the algorithm specialized for the Napoleonic land registry │
+│   ├── addresses                    <- Implementation of the algorithm specialized for the addresses │   ├── land-registry                <- Implementation of the algorithm specialized for the Napoleonic land registry │
 └── README.md